Medellín: Unemployment and poverty

 According to data released by the Measuring Monetary Poverty and Inequality Mission (Spanish: Misión para el Empalme de las Series de Empleo, Pobreza y Desigualdad, MESEP), in November 2009, the poverty rate in Medellín and its metropolitan area was reduced by 22.5%, from 49.7% to 38.5% during the period from 2002 to 2008.
 Similarly, the extreme poverty rate decreased by 25.2%, from 12.3% to 9.2%.
 These results are in line with the increased coverage of basic services such as health, education, and public services in the city.
 In 2014, the poverty rate decreased to 14.7% and extreme poverty to 2.8%.

 The unemployment rate in Medellín and its metropolitan area, as has been the case in Colombia as a whole, has decreased in the past decade.
 According to data from the National Statistics Department (Spanish: Departamento Administrativo Nacional de Estadística, DANE) unemployment for Medellín and its Metropolitan Area was reduced by 25%, from 14.1%, just above the national average of 13.9% in 2005 to 10.6%, above the national average of 9.9%, in 2015.
 However, according to DANE, in 2014 Medellín stood out as one of the most unequal cities of Colombia, with a GINI coefficient of 0.506.

 Urban development

 There are signs of heavy urban development within the city of Medellín, particularly with the construction of new skyscrapers.
 Medellín is outpacing all other major Colombian cities, including Bogotá, in the construction and proposed development of new high-rises.
 As of October 2016, there were 10 skyscrapers, 410 high-rises, 119 buildings under construction in Medellín, including 48 being planned.
-Other projects that the city has planned are extensions of the cities metro system to nearby suburbs such as Sabaneta.
+Other projects that the city has planned are extensions of the city's metro system to nearby suburbs such as Sabaneta.
 Under construction, the new project is set to open to the public soon.

 Medellín was awarded 2013 "Innovative City of the Year" by the Wall Street Journal on March 1 after beating out New York City and Tel Aviv.

-Comprehensive urban projects

-When Sergio Fajardo became Mayor of Medellín in 2004, the "Medellín, Commitment of all the Citizens" plan for the city was enacted.
-One of its fundamental axes was described as "Social Urbanism".
-The final objective of this model was to promote peace and social equity through its urban policies.
-To accomplish this, priority was given to the areas of the city where bigger social and economic issues were found.
-The main tool used with this objective was the planning and development of urban projects that would transform the physical environment while promoting profound social and cultural shifts in the communities they were implemented.

-The projects were identified and prioritized using six main guidelines as described in the City Plan by the Council of Medellín: